cilium/cilium/Documentation/gettingstarted/istio.rst

 ::

     $ sed -e 's,#interceptionMode: .*,interceptionMode: TPROXY,' \
-          < istio-cilium-helm/templates/configmap.yaml \
+          < ${ISTIO_HOME}/install/kubernetes/helm/istio/templates/configmap.yaml \
-          > istio-cilium-helm/templates/configmap.yaml.new && \
-          mv istio-cilium-helm/templates/configmap.yaml.new istio-cilium-helm/templates/configmap.yaml
+          > istio-cilium-helm/templates/configmap.yaml

-Modify the Istio sidecar injection template to uses Cilium's proxy Docker images and mount Cilium's API Unix domain sockets into each sidecar to allow Cilium's Envoy filters to query the Cilium agent for policy configuration:
+Modify the Istio sidecar injection template to add an init container that waits until DNS works and to mount Cilium's API Unix domain sockets into each sidecar to allow Cilium's Envoy filters to query the Cilium agent for policy configuration:

 .. parsed-literal::